Updated Jan 29, 2026

 Properties are the vertical-dropping columns in each collection; their data is stored in horizontal-running rows.
 Properties for the "Menu Items" collection include menu item names, prices, descriptions, pictures, and more.

-To customize your database, click on the collection to open up a drop-down bar or each collection’s properties.
-You can type in new property names and even add entirely new properties by clicking “Add Property” at the bottom of the list.
+To customize your database, click on the collection to open up a drop-down bar for each collection's properties.
+You can type in new property names and even add entirely new properties by clicking "Add Property" at the bottom of the list.

 Step 4: Adding New Screens, Elements, and Features